A change in your sense of smell can be unpleasant and affect how things taste.

 - sinusitis (sinus infection)

-- an allergy, like hay fever
+- an allergy, such as hay fever

 - growths in your nose (nasal polyps)